4 min read

 Many times, billbug and chinch bug damage is not noticeable until it is severe.
 Oftentimes it can be masked during periods of rain, where turf is still looking and performing decently because it’s growing rapidly.
 But as soon as that rain starts to taper off, the lawn may look devastated.

-However, because this lawn pest damage can mimic drought damage, not only do some homeowners write it off—but even some lawn care companies.
+However, because this lawn insect damage can mimic drought damage, not only do some homeowners write it off—but even some lawn care companies.
 It’s not uncommon for unskilled lawn care technicians to not be trained in how to spot surface insect damage.

 This is something that can be incredibly difficult to identify.
 It means crawling around on your hands and knees at the fringe of the grass (where the brown grass borders the still-healthy green grass) and searching for tiny lawn insects.

 For true protection and assurance that your lawn is going to continue to look and perform its best, chinch bug and billbug control should both be part of a surface insect control program.
+Rather than worrying about how to get rid of chinch bugs and billbugs, you can prevent them to start with.

 Unfortunately, that is not a typical lawn care service included in most lawn care companies’ programs.
 Most lawn care services charge extra and only perform such a service after the damage has already been done.
 However, this can be detrimental to the lawn since the longer you wait, the worse the infestation will become, and the more damage will be done.